Skip to content

 and from \eqref{eq: helicity spinor} we have

-Continuing \(q\) to \(-q\), there is only one minus sign in \eqref{eq: helicity spinor}, so we need to absorb it either in both of \(\sket{q}\) and \(\abra{q}\) or in one of them.
+Continuing \(q\) to \(-q\), there is only one minus sign in \eqref{eq: helicity spinor}, so we need to absorb it either in both of \(\ketS{q}\) and \(\braA{q}\) or in one of them.
 Starting from the ansatz

 and then by the compatibility of complex conjugate, we have